Eli Zibin

 Small app, clear priorities.

 Hapax is intentionally simple.
-The main goal is still to make word capture easy and reliable, with optional sync and optional AI on top.
-It's available on TestFlight, but probably won't make it to the App Store as it's sort of just for me.
+The main goal is to make word capture easy, with optional sync and optional AI on top.
+Altogether, it's working really well for my use cases.
+It's available on TestFlight, but probably won't make it to the App Store.

 Thanks for reading!